ddimatos/git-release-workflow/gitpage.md

 $ git worktree remove gh-pages
 ```
 # Research
-Things I tried, things that did not work and items lined up for research.
+Things I tried, things that did not work, and items for research.

-## Tested
-I tried to use this MD to RST conversion utility and it did not correctly
+I tried to use this convert MD to RST with a conversion utility and it did not
-generate the RST files correctly, particularly URLs.
+correctly generate the RST files, particularly URLs.
 ```
 $ pip install mdToRst
 $ mdToRst README.md >README.rst
 ```

-Not sure why i installed
+Not sure why I installed
 ![sphinx-jinja](https://pypi.org/project/sphinx-jinja/), but don't have any
 comments.
 ```
 pip install sphinx-jinja
 ```

-## TODO
 I have heard many good things about ![pandoc](https://pandoc.org/) and seen
 the output from others who converted RST to MD, with great success.
 Feel free
 to try it and share your experience.